abrahamjuliot/creepjs/README.md

 > Rate-Limits

 Every hour, the API grants a maximum number of tokens to every incoming network.
-These tokens are then spent on request.
+These tokens are then spent on the request.
 If the network consumes all tokens in a given hour, then it gets put on timeout.

 ### Data
 - data collected: worker scope user agent, webgl gpu renderer, js runtime engine, hashed browser fingerprints (`stable`, `loose`, `fuzzy`, & `shadow`), encrypted ip, encrypted system location, dates, and other metrics displayed on the website